pola-rs/polars/py-polars/docs/source/reference/sql/functions/aggregate.rst

 STDDEV
 ------
-Returns the standard deviation of all the elements in the grouping.
+Returns the sample standard deviation of all the elements in the grouping.

 .. admonition:: Aliases